 ^{}The addition of Grade V was adopted in September 2004.
 As the systematic reviews were accomplished by the Work Groups and the trained Evidence Analysts, situations occurred where none of the original four grades were applicable resulting in the designation of "not assignable."
-The designation of Grade V was added to capture the 'not assignable' category.
+The designation of Grade V was added to capture the 'not assignable" category.
 Of note, ICSI also reviewed and modified their grading system and in November 2003 they adopted a "not assignable" grade.

-Strength of Evidence Grades Elements l Good/Strong II Fair III Limited/Weak IV Expert Opinion Only ∨ Grade Not Assignable Ouality Scientific rigor/validity Considers design and execution Studies of strong design for question Free from design flaws, bias and execution problems Studies of strong design for question with minor methodological concerns, OR Only studies of weaker study design for question Studies of weak design for answering the question OR Inconclusive findings due to design flaws, bias or execution problems No studies available Conclusion based on usual practice, expert consensus, clinical experience, opinion, or extrapolation from basic research No evidence that pertains to question being addressed Consistency Of findings across studies Findings generally consistent in direction and size of effect or degree of association, and statistical significance with minor exceptions at most Inconsistency among results of studies with strong design, OR Consistency with minor exceptions across studies of weaker design Unexplained inconsistency among results from different studies OR single study unconfirmed by other studies Conclusion supported solely by statements of informed nutrition or medical commentators NA Ouantity Number of studies Number of subjects in studies One to several good quality studies Large number of subjects studied Studies with negative results have sufficiently large sample size for adequate statistical power Several studies by independent investigators Doubts about adequacy of sample size to avoid Type II error Limited number of studies Low number of subjects studied and/or inadequate sample size within studies Unsubstantiated by published research studies Relevant studies have not been done Clinical impact Importance of studied outcomes Magnitude of effect Studied outcome relates Some doubt about the statistical or clinical significance of the effect Studied outcome is an intermediate outcome or surrogate for the true outcome of interest OR Size of effect is small or lacks statistical and/or clinical significance Objective data unavailable Indicates area fo future research Generalizability To population of interest Studied population, intervention and outcomes are free from serious doubts about generalizability Minor doubts about generalizability Serious doubts about generalizability due to narrow or different study population, intervention or outcomes studied Generalizability limited to scope of experience NA
+Server of the server of the Strength of Evidence Elements Grades I Good/Strong ll Fair III Limited/Weak IV Expert Opinion Only ∨ Grade Not Assignable Ouality Scientific rigor/validity Considers design and execution Studies of strong design for question Free from design flaws, bias and execution problems Studies of strong design for question with minor methodological concerns, OR Only studies of weaker study design for question Studies of weak design for answering the question OR Inconclusive findings due to design flaws, bias or execution problems No studies available Conclusion based on usual practice, expert consensus, clinical experience, opinion, or extrapolation from basic research No evidence that pertains to question being addressed Consistency Of findings across studies Findings generally consistent in direction and size of effect or degree of association, and statistical significance with minor exceptions at most Inconsistency among results of studies with strong design, OR Consistency with minor exceptions across studies of weaker design Unexplained inconsistency among results from different studies OR single study unconfirmed by other studies Conclusion supported solely by statements of informed nutrition or medical commentators NA Ouantity Number of studies Number of subjects in studies One to several good quality studies Large number of subjects studied Studies with negative results have sufficiently large sample size for adequate statistical power Several studies by independent investigators Doubts about adequacy of sample size to avoid Type I and Type II error Limited number of studies Low number of subjects studied and/or inadequate sample size within studies Unsubstantiated by published research studies Relevant studies have not been done Clinical impact Importance of studied outcomes Magnitude of effect Studied outcome relates directly to the question Size of effect is clinically meaningful Significant (statistical) difference is large Some doubt about the statistical or clinical significance of the effect Studied outcome is an intermediate outcome or surrogate for the true outcome of interest OR Size of effect is small or lacks statistical and/or clinical significance Objective data unavailable Indicates area fo future research Generalizability To population of interest Studied population, intervention and outcomes are free from serious doubts about generalizability Minor doubts about generalizability Serious doubts about generalizability due to narrow or different study population, intervention or outcomes studied Generalizability limited to scope of experience NA